Phone-GWP-group

 This is where the colour wheel comes in.

-It allows you, using a number of different stratgies, to select colours that work well together.
+It allows you to select colours that work well together using a number of different strategies.

-And whilst brands typically do not want to use more than 2 or 3 colours on the packaging (or run the risk of the design becoming confusing, garish and visually unappealing), there are several ways to ensure a balanced, harmonious aesthetic to your printed packaging.
+Whilst brands typically don’t want to use more than two or three colours on their packaging (or risk the design becoming too confusing, garish, and visually unappealing), there are several ways to ensure a balanced, harmonious aesthetic for your printed packaging.

 Colour definitions

-Before detailing how the colour wheel can help when designing your packaging, it is important to define the structure of the colour wheel and the different colours within it.
+Before detailing how the colour wheel can help when designing your packaging, it is essential to define the structure of the colour wheel and the different colours within it.

 Primary, secondary and tertiary colours